keshavos/generator-angularjs-cordova/README.md

 ## Changelog

 * 0.2.3
+    * Add option to prompt user to add type of service. `yo angularjs-cordova:angular-service foo`
+        ```
+        [?]
+Which module does this service belongs to? core
+        [?]
+Type of service to add: (Use arrow keys)
+        > service
+        provider
+        factory
+        value
+        ```
     * Add ability to generate documentation from angular code through `grunt-ngdocs` plugin.
+Docs can be viewed at http://122.0.0.1:/9000/docs.
+Documentation is stripped from the production code during the grunt build process.
-Update the sample app to include sample.
+    * Update the sample app to include sample format for angularjs documentation.
 This will generate documentation during the build process (`grunt build`)
-    * Add option to prompt user to add type of service
-        ```

-        ```

 * 0.2.2
     * Replace module name input with list of available modules